A 1B humanizer that matches human writing on an AI detector.

 Where to next

-The piece of OptIQ that unlocked this is --mount-adapter plus the multi-adapter serve.
-Both shipped in v0.1.4.
-Both work for any SFT then DPO continuation, not just humanization.
+The piece of OptIQ that unlocked this is --mount-adapter plus the multi-adapter serve, both shipped in v0.1.4.
+They also work for any other SFT then DPO continuation, not just humanization.
 If you have an SFT recipe and a preference dataset for any task (code style, brand voice, refusal behavior, anything), the same two commands give you a DPO LoRA that continues from your SFT instead of starting from scratch.

 Reference for the trainer, every --preset option, and the dataset format is in the LoRA fine-tuning guide.
 The multi-adapter serve and the "a+b" stacking syntax are in the serve docs.